Avoiding 'Boiled Frog Syndrome': How OKRs Keep Organizations On Track

 2. Transparency & Accountability

 OKRs are public within an organization, ensuring that teams stay aligned.
 Regular check-ins and cadence reviews keep progress visible and encourage collaboration.
-Companies like Spotify use OKRs to ensure cross-functional alignment in their agile teams.
+Companies like Spotify use OKRs to ensure cross-functional alignment in their agile teams, significantly improving team performance.

 3. Adaptability & Early Detection of Issues